-ACE is a free after-school program helping high school students find their career passions and educational paths toward jobs in Architecture, Construction and Engineering.
+ACE is a free after-school program helping high school students find their career passions and educational paths toward jobs in architecture, construction management and engineering.
 The nonprofit program, staffed by PWA, serves about 150 Oregon students a year and relies on about 100 volunteer professional mentors to coach students in a hands-on, team-oriented project over 12 weeks.

 ACE serves students from throughout the Portland metro area, including as far away as Sandy and Colton.
 ACE has demonstrated remarkable success in furthering self-sufficiency by helping Oregon students graduate, earn college scholarships and make informed career decisions.
 Learn more about the ACE Mentor Program of Oregon, the local affiliate of the national ACE program.